-23 March 1908 saw the birth of Gottfried Wilhelm Locher, a man whose name is barely known to the general public, but who has been of immense importance to the legacy of M.C.
+On the 23rd of March 1908 Gottfried Wilhelm Locher was born, a man whose name is barely known to the general public, but who has been of immense importance to the legacy of M.C.
 Escher.
 Locher already had an illustrious career in anthropology when he made a number of important contributions to this legacy.
 He gave lectures and wrote articles about Escher, presenting brilliant interpretations of the richness of his art.
 He highlighted the bold contrasts in his oeuvre.
 Between light and dark, day and night, flat and spatial, reality and illusion, latent and manifest, far and near, infinite and finite, order and chaos, reason and emotion and between head and heart.
 Locher saw Escher as the artist to have managed to bridge the gap between art and science.
 Locher was also one of the first major Escher collectors.
-He went out on a limb for the artist, who received scant appreciation until the late 1950s.
+He went out on a limb for the artist, who barely received appreciation until the late 1950s.

 In 1955 he moved from the National Museum of Ethnology to Leiden University to work as a professor of cultural anthropology.
 Shortly beforehand, he started collecting work by Escher as a substitute for (as he claimed in his contribution to The Worlds of M.C.
 Escher) collecting for the museum.

 After they met in 1955, Escher wrote about Locher in a letter to his son Arthur:

 ‘Out of pure enthusiasm, this Locher gives lectures about my prints and compares them to certain Asian art forms.
 He is unmarried, not rich, so he claims, but buys just about everything I make.
 A weird but nice guy.’*